roe-dl/weewx-precipmeter/README.md

   the readings from.
   Default is not to provide `rain` and `rainRate`.
 * `rainDur`: device to get `rainDur` from.
+* `freezingPrecipDetectionSource`: source of the indicator value used to decide about freezing precipitation.
+Possible values are:
+  * `software`: The value is calculated out of temperature readings within this extension.
+This is the default.
+  * `hardware`: The value is provided by some sensor or device by setting the observation type `frostIndicator`.
+If reading the device requires some extra WeeWX extension, that extension must be included in the `data_services` list of `weewx.conf` before `user.precipmeter.PrecipData`.
+  * a subsection of the `PrecipMeter` section that describes the device to get the information from.
+  * `none`: Freezing precipitation detection shall not be performed.
+* `AWEKAS`: list of subsections to retrieve data for the `AWEKASpresentweather` observation type from

 ### Connection configuration